sarjarapu/k8-mongo/README.md

 The `mongodb-enterprise-kubernetes` operator is supported for MongoDB Enterprise Ops Manager v4.0+.
 So please have the Ops Manager v4.0 or above ready.

 > Note: _The instructions for installing the Ops Manager v4.0 or higher is out of scope for this article.
-You may also use the MongoDB Cloud Manager v4.0 as an interim solution._
+You may also use the [MongoDB Cloud Manager](https://www.mongodb.com/cloud/cloud-manager) as an interim solution._

-Once the Ops Manager / Cloud Manager is up and running, please follow the below instructions and have the information ready / configured
+Once the Ops Manager is up and running, please follow the below instructions and have the information ready / configured

 - Make a note of the Ops Manager Uri
 - Create a Project in Ops Manager